Contrast-Security-OSS/docs/content/admin/policy_mgmt/Source-names.md

 tags: "admin policy management ip attacks attacker source name" -->

 Use source names to quickly identify non-threatening internal traffic and testing while monitoring attack events in your organization.
-To create a source name, all you need is the IP information you want to mark as safe and a unique name you'll recognize in the Contrast UI.

 ## About Source Names

 Source names allow you to label one or more IP addresses and/or subnet masks with a display name of your choice.
-Once the source name is saved, Contrast displays it in the **Attacks > Monitor** page as well as the **Attacks Details** page instead of the user's IP address.
+To create a source name, all you need is the IP information you want to mark as safe and a unique name you'll recognize in the Contrast UI.
+Once the source name is saved, Contrast displays it in the **Attacks > Monitor** page as well as the **Attacks Details** page instead of the user's IP information.
 You and other users in your organization can then quickly identify the named attacker as a known, friendly source when assessing attack events.

-> **Note:** Unlike the data for attackers labeled with source names, data for whitelisted IP addresses does not appear in the Contrast UI.

 ## Create Source Names

 To set up source names, go to the **user menu > Policy Management > IP Management page**, and select the **Source Names** tab.
 Click the button to **Add Source Name**.
 In the **Add Source Name** form, complete the following fields:

 * Select the **Name** by which you want to identify one or more IP addresses.
 * Add the **IP Address/Subnet Mask** to identify by this source name.
-Use the link to **Add** more IP addresses or subnet masks, if necessary.
+Use the link to **Add** more IP addresses or subnet masks to the group, if necessary.
 * Use the dropdown menus to select the **Start** and **End** dates and times for the source name.
 You may choose to create a custom time span that starts on a past date; in this case, the source name applies retroactively to any attack events.
 * Once the fields are completed, click **Add** to save the source name.